bbatsov/emacsredux/_posts/2026-07-17-tree-sitter-modes-still-need-a-syntax-table.md

 OCaml.
 The grammar parsed everything beautifully, yet `delete-pair` and sexp motion kept misbehaving around a couple of OCaml constructs.
 The fix turned out to be a classic tool that long predates tree-sitter:
 `syntax-propertize-function`.
-Here's the story, since it's useful knowledge for anyone writing a mode.
+Here's the story - it tripped me up for a good while, so maybe it'll spare you some head-scratching.

 <!--more-->